Crossing the Linguistic Causeway: A Binational Approach for Translating Soundscape Attributes to Bahasa Melayu: Preliminary translations: Stages 1a to 1d

 \section{Preliminary translations: Stages {1a} to 1d}

-Stages 1a to 1d are exploratory investigations into the semantic, experiential, and contextual aspects of the attributes translations. \Cref{tab:mainAxisTrans} in Appendix A shows the summary of the translation process of the attributes, including the quantitative evaluation in Stage 1e.
+Stages 1a to 1d are exploratory investigations into the semantic, experiential, and contextual aspects of the attributes translations.
+Although the binational nature of the translation calls for a validated team-based translation approach \citep{Curtarelli2018,Behr2018}, the TRAPD method was not adopted owing to resource constraints and the nascency of the soundscape field in \textsc{my}.
+Instead, a modified team-based triangulation approach was designed, which also examines the underlying circumplexity of the PAQ attributes via a quantitative evaluation as the final stage. \Cref{tab:mainAxisTrans} in Appendix A shows the summary of the translation process of the attributes, including the quantitative evaluation in Stage 1e.